nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 We decided to leave the grabbing of tag out because this function can already been done by another command (`list_tag`) in UNite.
 This command is way more powerful than the grab command in terms of tag manipulations.

 - **When tag exists, you cannot include index** <br>
-This constraints is put in placed to avoid uneccessary confusion for the users.
+This constraint is put in placed to avoid unnecessary confusion for the users.
 By allowing users to key in index (when the tag is present), it may create confusion of whether this index refers to the index when all the `Person` are present in UNite, or the filtered list with this tag. <br>
 Hence, we avoided this potential confusion by imposing an additional constraint to this command.